colelawrence/decipad/apps/docs/docs/Glossary.md

 ### Decipad language

-The language is how you interact and use data in a calculation block.
+The language is how you interact and use data in a calculations block.

 ```deci live
 CurrentSavings = 50000